Kernel Density Estimation- Computation, Applications, and More

 4. Ctl

 This is the Kernel Density Estimation Control that is being talked about here.
 The structure controls the features of the KDE modules in general.
-You have plot customization, variable names, and other data components that are involved in the computation of information on the whole.
+You have plot customization, variable names and other data components that are involved for computation of information on the whole.

 Default Estimation